 a big welcome to the bell's new managers john van niekerk and nori tegyei.

 after 13 years at the bell, janet and william have decided to hand over the ropes to john and nori. “we are very sad to be leaving the bell", says janet. "it has been an incredible place to run since it was restored and re-opened back in 1999 – the last century! however, our lives are going in a different direction and we need more flexibility now that william’s job involves much travelling to switzerland. we wish john and nori continued success with the bell and hope that they will be as happy as william and i were.”

-john and nori are looking forward to the challenge and know that their previous experience of working in the hospitality sector, most recently in the cotswolds, will put them in good stead. john says, “together with our new head chef damian hanlon, who hails from tenby, nori and i want to maintain the ethos and reputation that the bell has established for its good, seasonal food, much from the fantastic kitchen garden and to provide a lovely relaxed and welcoming atmosphere for our guests. we have already introduced some small changes such as more bar snacks, full afternoon teas and a new guest sitting room. we hope that damian’s new lunch and dinner menus will be well received by all our guests and the local community alike. most importantly, nori and i are both looking forward to welcoming all the bell's guests and hopefully lots of new ones too."
+john and nori are looking forward to the challenge and know that their previous experience of working in the hospitality sector, most recently in the cotswolds, will put them in good stead. john says, “nori and i want to maintain the ethos and reputation that the bell has established for its good, seasonal food, much from the fantastic kitchen garden and to provide a lovely relaxed and welcoming atmosphere for our guests. we have already introduced some small changes such as more bar snacks, full afternoon teas and a new guest sitting room. we hope that our new lunch and dinner menus will be well received by all our guests and the local community alike. most importantly, nori and i are both looking forward to welcoming all the bell's guests and hopefully lots of new ones too."

 one of our locals the historian john chapman very kindly brought us in an image of the bell in 1911! hasn't changed much has it?

 even more great news... the bell has just won best place to eat -pub in the wales national tourism awards in partnership with the wales tourism alliance and quadrant media as voted by the general public and therefore much more worthwhile to win.